 Commercial tenants who cannot pay their rent because of COVID-19 will be protected from eviction, meaning no business will be forced out of their premises if they miss a rent payment in the next three months.

 In addition to the financial measures introduced by government, various sources of support and advice are available.

 Be the Business, an independent, not-for profit entity aimed at helping UK firms improve performance, has a dedicated Coronavirus webpage with an excellent Best of the web summaries feature, which aims to curate the most useful information from across the web, by category, and includes useful practical advice on matters such as such as controlling fixed costs and managing cashflow.
 Each page has a 2 minute read ‘5 things you can do right now’ option and a 20 minute read ‘resource roundup’ option.

-Be the Business has also introduced a new 12 week Rapid Response Mentoring programme to support owner/managers of businesses through the next few months.
+Be the Business has also introduced a new 12 week Rapid Response Mentoring programme to support owner/managers of businesses.
 SMEs with 6 or more full-time employees and an annual turnover of at least £1m are eligible for the programme, which pairs businesses with suitable mentors from some of Britain’s leading firms and provides weekly support calls or online meetings of 1-2 hours, as well as virtual groups and webinars providing relevant support.
 Businesses can register as a mentor or a mentee here.

 The Federation of Small Businesses also has a useful webpage with access to free webinars and helpful summary sheets of support available for small businesses based in each of the countries which make up the UK.

 Enterprise Nation is an online community of small businesses and business advisors providing startups and growing small businesses with access to trusted business support.
-They are currently offering three months’ free membership using code ‘COVID19ENFREE’.
 To find out more click here.

 SUPPORT FOR DIRECTORS